2gatherproject/decentralized-social-apps-guide/README.md

 * [Secure Scuttlebut](https://www.scuttlebutt.nz/)
 * [Shelter Protocol](https://shelterprotocol.net/en/introduction/) -The Shelter Protocol is a protocol for creating end-to-end encrypted, federated, user-friendly web applications.
 * [Steem blockchain](https://steem.com/)
+* [Waku](https://our.status.im/waku-decentralized-communication-for-web3/) - Decentralized, off-chain communications channel for Web3
+* [WebRTC](https://webrtc.org/)
+* [XMTP](https://github.com/xmtp/libxmtp) - A shared library encapsulating the core functionality of the XMTP messaging protocol, such as cryptography, networking, and language bindings.
+Full decentralization is on the [roadmap](https://xmtp.org/blog/journey-to-decentralization)
+* [Zot](https://zotlabs.org/help/en/about/about) - Used in Aether and Hubzilla platforms

+#### Decentralized Networking
+Decentralized networking/transport libraries and utilities

+* [CJDNS](https://github.com/cjdelisle/cjdns) - Encrypted IPv6 network using public-key cryptography for address allocation and a distributed hash table for routing
+* [GNU:Net](https://gnunet.org/en/) - Private, decentralized networking stack with file sharing, messaging, etc. layers.
+An official GNU project.
+* [LibP2P](https://libp2p.io/) - A decentralized networking stack and library modularized out of The IPFS Project, and bundled separately for other tools to use
 * [Tor Onion Services](https://community.torproject.org/onion-services/overview/) - Onion services are services that can only be accessed over Tor.
 Running an Onion Service gives your users all the security of HTTPS with the added privacy benefits of Tor Browser.
 Can be used for decentralized applications, see Ricochet Refresh and Quiet listed above.
-* [Waku](https://our.status.im/waku-decentralized-communication-for-web3/) - Decentralized, off-chain communications channel for Web3
-* [WebRTC](https://webrtc.org/)
 * [Yggdrasil](https://github.com/yggdrasil-network/yggdrasil-go) - Scalable routing as an encrypted IPv6 overlay network
-* [Zot](https://zotlabs.org/help/en/about/about) - Used in Aether and Hubzilla platforms

 #### Decentralized and Distributed Databases
 * [ClickHouse](https://clickhouse.tech/) - Distributed SQL OLAP DB